anyoptimization/pymoo/docs/source/problems/single/rosenbrock.md

 ## Rosenbrock

-The definition ca be found in <cite data-cite="rosenbrock"></cite>.
+The definition can be found in <cite data-cite="rosenbrock"></cite>.
 It is a non-convex function, introduced by Howard H. Rosenbrock in 1960 and also known as Rosenbrock's valley or Rosenbrock's banana function.

 +++